This article will go over:

 - Risks: Because bonds are backed entirely by U.S. credit and faith, they are considered one of the most secure investments.
 The price of existing bonds drops if the interest rate rises, while the prices of bonds that are already in existence rise if they fall.
 While interest rate risk is greater in long-term bonds than in short-term securities, it is less for shorter-term ones.
 Rising rates are unlikely to have an effect on short-term bond funds.
-They will however gradually increase their interest rates in response.
-However, if inflation remains high, the rate of interest may not rise and you'll lose your purchasing ability.
+However, if inflation remains high, the rate of interest may not rise, and you'll lose your purchasing ability.

 Overview: Savings bonds are issued by the U.S. Treasury for individual investors.
 The Series I Bond is becoming more popular in 2022.
 This bond offers protection against inflation.
 It pays a basic interest rate and then adds a component based on the inflation rate.
 The result: If inflation increases, the payout also rises.
 However, the reverse holds true: Inflation rises and the interest rate will drop.
 Every six months, the inflation adjustment adjusts.

 What are they used for?
 Series I bonds offer a risk-averse investor a great option.
 They are similar to other government-issued loans and don't carry any risk of default.
 These bonds also offer investors protection against inflation.
 However, investors can only purchase $10,000 per year.
 However, Series I bonds can be purchased with up to $5,000 of your annual refund.
 The best part is that there is a way around this limit.

 - Risks: Series I bonds protect you from inflation.
 That is a significant downside to investing with most bonds.
 These bonds are also considered safest against default, as they are like other government-issued credit.